Dracula (Czech musical): 15th century

 The story begins in the 15th century with farmers who seek protection in a monastery.
-They are running from Count Dracula's "Black Knights", and Dracula himself (Mercy).
+They are running from Count Dracula's "Black Knights", and Dracula himself (Lord, Have Mercy).
 The priest tells the farmers not to worry, and that Dracula wouldn't dare touch a monastery.
 A young monk disagrees, doubting Dracula's values.
-The priest scolds him for not having faith in the power of Christ (Stand Up, My Brother).
+The priest scolds him for not having faith in the power of Christ (Raise From Your Knees).
 Dracula, of course, doesn't mind the fact that it is a monastery.
-He robs it and orders his Knights to kill everyone (Black Knights).
+He robs it and orders his Knights to kill everyone (Dracula and His Evil Knights).
 The monk tries to stop him and protests Dracula's actions.
 But Dracula kills him without a second thought.
 The priest is furious and curses Dracula, saying "Even if he prays for death, he will never receive it, not even by his own hand.
 And his lips, reddened by bloodshed, will now thirst only for that same blood,".

 In the meantime, the Countess Adriana, Dracula's pregnant wife and love, is sad about not seeing her Count.
 She asks the court jester to take her mind off of it and to cheer her up.
-He does so by pointing out a butterfly in the castle, and saying that it's a terrible "intruder" (The Jester and Adriana).
-Then, Dracula and Countess Adriana sing "Vim, ze jsi se mnou" (I Know You're With Me), where they express their love for one another, saying that even with the great distance, nothing changes.
+He does so by pointing out a butterfly in the castle, and saying that it's a terrible "intruder" (Adriana and the Jester).
+Then, Dracula and Countess Adriana sing "Vim, ze jsi se mnou" (I Know You Are With Me), where they express their love for one another, saying that even with the great distance, nothing changes.
 They say that "the first flame, the first days of hope, the first touches of bonding," will be in them forever.